HKUST-KnowComp/TILFA/README.md

       Song, Yangqiu  and
       Wong, Ginny  and
       See, Simon",
-    editor = "Alshomary, Milad  and
-      Chen, Chung-Chi  and
-      Muresan, Smaranda  and
-      Park, Joonsuk  and
-      Romberg, Julia",
     booktitle = "Proceedings of the 10th Workshop on Argument Mining", month = dec,
     year = "2023",